 It’s time to go wild in the kitchen and whip up some tasty seasonal dishes, like roasted root vegetables and creamy pumpkin soup.
 Maybe even some caramelized pears and crisp apple and quince pies.
 Oh Autumn, how I love you!

 You also probably know by now that buying local and seasonal foods is one of many great ways to reduce your environmental impact, increase the nutrient value of your food, and support local farmers.

 Keep an eye out for the following fruits and veggies in your local market or supermarket and enjoy!

 What else could symbolise the autumn season if not pumpkins and squashes?
 What would Halloween be without them?!

-Butternut squash is a nutrition rich veggie, providing a very good source of beta-carotene, vitamins A, C, B6 and folate, plus magnesium, manganese, calcium and potassium.
+Butternut squash is a nutrition-rich veggie.
+It provides a very good source of beta-carotene, vitamins A, C, B6 and folate, plus magnesium, manganese, calcium and potassium.

-It’s low in fat and provides an ample amount of dietary fibre, making it overall a very well balanced food.
+It’s low in fat and provides an ample amount of dietary fibre.
+This makes it overall a very well balanced food.

-These delicious veggies can be enjoyed in oodles of different ways—from baked, boiled, or sautéed on its own, or added to soups, mashes, salads – you name it.
+Enjoy this delicious veggie in oodles of different ways.
+Bake, boil, roast or sauté.
+Equally, add it to soups, mashes, salads – you name it.

 Try giving these butternut squash recipes a whirl: